Fecal Analysis for Dogs & Cats in Frederick, MD

 Your pet’s stool sample then will be visually examined for worms, blood, mucus, or foreign material such as grass, bone fragments, or anything else your pet may have eaten.
 It also will be examined for abnormal color, consistency, or odor.

-- Direct fecal smear: A small amount of stool is placed on a microscope slide, mixed with a small amount of water or saline, and examined under the microscope.
+- Direct fecal smear: A small amount of stool is mixed with a small amount of water or saline.
+Then, it is placed on a microscope slide, and examined under the microscope.
 This method can help identify bacteria and some single-celled parasites.

 - Fecal flotation: A sample of the stool is placed in a plastic container and mixed with a small amount of a special solution.
 Eggs of a parasite will float to the top of the solution, if there are any.
 A clean microscope slide is then placed on the rim of the container to collect these eggs, which are then examined under the microscope.